 We are part of a global experiment when it comes to the health effects of electromagnetic radiation.
 Why wait for those in authority to tell us to protect ourselves?

 One option for taking your measurements in sleeping areas is the Cornet Electrosmog Meter.
 It measures both radio frequencies and magnetic fields.
-Learn more about the Cornet Meter at LessEMF.
+Learn more about the combination meters at LessEMF.
+(Once you choose your meter be sure to check out the free Shield Your Body App which will help you interpret your numers.)

 Whether it’s turning off the Wi-Fi at night, removing electronic devices, or moving our furniture, there is much we can do to promote melatonin production and restore a deep, restful sleep.